t-brandt/orvara/README.rst

 First, assign the appropriate file directories and settings inside of a config.ini file.
 See the example config.ini file in :code:`orvara/tests/data/config.ini`.
 If you are using epoch astrometry (observational epochs and scan angles), you must give paths for :code:`GaiaDataDir`, :code:`Hip1DataDir`, and :code:`Hip2DataDir`.
-Those are the paths to the intermediate data for GaiaDR2, the original Hipparcos data reduction, and the second Hipparcos data reduction.
+Those are the paths to the intermediate data for Gaia, the original Hipparcos data reduction, and the second Hipparcos data reduction.
 Note: if your Hip2 intermediate data come from the DVD, you will want to point to the 'resrec' folder.
 This should be e.g.:
 Hip2_DVD_Book/IntermediateData/resrec